Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Geometric applications of relative cohomology

 Choose $n=k-1+4j$ for some $j\in\naturals_{>0}$ and embed $X$ into $\RR^{n+1}$, which is possible if $n\ge 5$.
 Now, consider a tubular neighbourhood $\mathcal{N}$ of $X$, hence its boundary $M:=\partial\mathcal{N}$ is an $n$-dimensional spin manifold with fundamental group $\Gamma$.
 Moreover, since $\mathcal{N}$ is a spin null-bordism for $M$ with reference map to $B\Gamma$, it follows that $M$ admits a metric with positive scalar curvature.
 The manifold $W$ has a trivial tangent bundle because its interior is an open subset of $\reals^{n+1}$, and therefore the tangent bundle of $M$ is stably parallelizable and $\hat A(M)=1$ is trivial.

 The canonical map $M\to B\Gamma$ factors as $M\to X\to B\Gamma$.
 Now $X$ is a $2$-dimensional CW-complex and therefore $H_k(X)=0$, as $k\ge 3$.

-If $\Gamma$ satisfies the technical conditions that it has property (RD) and that $H^*_{pol}(\Gamma)\to H^*(\Gamma)$ is an isomorphism, which is certainly the case for $\Gamma=\integers^k$, then all conditions of Proposition \ref{prop:rel_pairing} are fulfilled and the moduli space $\Riem^+(M)/\Diffeo(M)$ has infinitely many components. \end{example}
+If $\Gamma$ satisfies the technical conditions that it has property (RD) and that $H^*_{pol}(\Gamma)\to H^*(\Gamma)$ is an isomorphism, which is certainly the case for $\Gamma=\integers^k$, then all conditions of Proposition \ref{prop:rel_pairing} are fulfilled and if follows that the moduli space $\Riem^+(M)/\Diffeo(M)$ has infinitely many components. \end{example}

-\section{Geometric applications: a topological approach}
+\chapter{Geometric applications: a topological approach}

 There is a different approach to the definition of higher rho numbers associated to elements in $H^* (M\to B\Gamma)$, based heavily on the Baum-Connes map being an isomorphism and due to Weinberger, Xie and Yu, see \cite[Section 7]{WXY}.
 In this Section we want to compare the two approaches and also elaborate on how the applications we have given involving the diffeomorphism group can be extended to the context treated in \cite[Section 7]{WXY}.